 The highest level of assisted living is memory care.
 Memory care is a type of long-term care designed to meet the needs of people with Alzheimer’s disease, dementia, and other memory impairments.

-Memory care facilities usually have a particular focus on activities and therapies that help to stimulate the mind and improve cognitive function.
+Memory care facilities usually focus on activities and therapies that help stimulate the mind and improve cognitive function.
 In addition, these facilities typically provide around-the-clock supervision, support, and a safe and secure environment.